marrow/mongo/INSTALLATION.md

 (cd mongo; git pull; python setup.py develop)
 ```

 If you would like to make changes and contribute them back to the project, fork the GitHub project, make your changes, and submit a pull request.
-This process is beyond the scope of this documentation; for more information see [GitHub's documentation](http://help.github.com/).
+For more information see the [Contributing](/CONTRIBUTING.md) section, and [GitHub's documentation](http://help.github.com/).